sripplin/website/about.md

 - Bay Area, California
 - CFA; Wharton MBA
-- Currently working on something new
+- Founder of a new startup - currently in stealth
 - Prior:
-  - Director, Growth & Data Scientist at an AI startup
+  - Director, Growth (Finance & Analytics) & Data Scientist at an AI startup
   - Strategy at Samsung's Techonology and Advanced Research Lab
   - Product and commercialiation at a hyperloop startup
   - Data science consulting for the world's largest media advertising company